mlcommons/ck/cm-mlops/automation/script/README-extra.md

 ls `cm find cache --tags=get,python`
 ```

-* _cm.json - CM meta description of this "cache" artifact with its uniqie ID, tags and other meta information
+* _cm.json - CM meta description of this "cache" artifact with its unique ID, tags and other meta information
 * cm-cached-state.json - dictionary with the new environment variables and the new state dictionary
 * tmp-env-all.sh - all environment variables used during CM script execution
 * tmp-env.sh - only new environment variables produced after CM script execution (it can be used directly by external tools)